ingo/ingo.github.io/_recipes/baked_parmesan_zucchini.md

 ---
 category: Sides
-description: Crisp, tender zucchini sticks oven-roasted to absolute perfection.
-It's healthy, nutritious and completely addictive!
+description: This oven-roasted zucchini turns a summer squash into an incredibly addictive, crispy-edged snack or side dish.
+Matchstick cut zucchini tossed in olive oil and parmesan bakes up crispy on the outside and tender inside.
+It's healthy, nutritious and delicious.
 image: baked_parmesan_zucchini.jpg
 size: 4 servings
 time: 30 minutes